 HAW 102 continues to develop the ability to communicate in Hawaiian through the study of basic structures with an emphasis on speaking, writing, reading and listening comprehension, and cultural understanding.
-Skills will further be developed through directed drill and practice in the classroom.
+Skills will further be developed through directed drills and practice in the classroom.

-Prerequisites: HAW 101 with a grade of C or better or equivalent.
+HAW 101 with a grade of C or better or equivalent or Instructor approval